JNH2/private-education/README.md

 # private-education
-This is a private education institution basic official website version
+This is a private education institution basic official website version. html, css